Amrita-TIFAC-Cyber-Blockchain/MeRiT/README.md

 ### Project Description

-A distributed system with a blockchain ledger maintaining information on the copyrighted content provided by the legal owner of such content that could be accessed by our crawler as a sample to identify content similar to it on unauthorized websites.
+A Distributed Ledger System maintaining and monitoring the information on the copyrighted content provided by the legal owners.
+Such copyrighted content that could be accessed by our crawler to identify same or similar content on unauthorized websites.
 The crawler will index the URL and IP address of the platform hosting the content illegally.
-It notifies the concerned owner of the content, who verifies whether the content belongs to them.
-Post verification, the illegal distributor or the content can be taken down from the internet.
+The system notifies the concerned owner of the copyright infringment, who verifies whether the content belongs to them.

 ### Describe the solution

-Our solution combines web crawlers, deep web crawlers, and a distributed ledger technology like blockchain using Hyperledger Fabric.
+Our solution combines web crawlers, deep web crawlers, a distributed ledger technology and machine learning to address the issue on media piracy.
 The ledger contributors are mainly the owners of the copyrighted content.
 According to their necessity, they can contribute a node to our blockchain and withdraw the node from the blockchain network.

 The crawler searches the internet for any similar content or link to the content whose information has been immutably stored on the blockchain.
 If found, the information is indexed to our system.
 It sends out a notification to the copyright content owner, who then verifies it and approves forwarding the crawled information to law enforcement or any other agency responsible for taking down the content.